 Free TV Licence

-Anyone aged 75 or over is entitled to apply for a free TV Licence.
+People who are aged 75 or over and receive pension credit can apply for free TV License.
 If the person aged 75 or over is not the current licence holder at the address, and shares their home with someone younger, they can still apply.
 They need to call TV Licensing on 0300 790 6112 and their name will be transferred onto the existing licence.
 Those aged 74 can apply for a short-term licence covering them until their 75th birthday.

 Even though it’s free, people aged 75 or over do still need to apply for their TV Licence.
 They can apply online or by phone (0300 790 6112).
 They will need their National Insurance number to hand, however if they do not have one they should call TV Licensing to arrange for another way to prove their age.